codemared/facenet/README.md

 ## Inspiration
-The code is heavily inspired by the [OpenFace](https://github.com/cmusatyalab/openface) implementation.
+The code is heavily inspired by the [Face recognition](https://github.com/mjDelta/face-recognition-keras) implementation.

 ## How to use